 What does it mean to be carbon neutral?

-Climate change is a hot topic these days.
-For years, we’ve run our lifestyles on fossil fuels, emitting 40% more carbon dioxide into the atmosphere than before the industrial revolution.
+For years, we’ve run our lives on fossil fuels and energy sources that leak carbon dioxide into the atmosphere.
 If we stay on this path, greenhouse gases will skyrocket, amplifying the heat trapped in our atmosphere and causing a whirlwind of global environmental change.

 We need to change the way we do business.